siegerts/vscode-tachyons-embed/README.md

 ## Features

-This extension will embed the Tachyons class definitions and generic `@media` definitions.
+This extension will embed the Tachyons `.class` definitions and generic `@media` definitions.

 For situations where you want the flexibility, composition, and great reuse of Tachyons functional CSS.
 These snippets are meant for use in style files and files that support `<style>` tags.